clairegregg/captcha-solver/ClaireProjectNotes.md

 ```

 While doing this, I noticed the model is training on "rgb" data, which is not actually being used (it's trained on preprocessed data), so this should be changed.

+I fixed this in the next change, where I moved the preprocessing into the train step.
+Now, the model is being trained as though the image is greyscale (only 1 channel) - there could be more work here to change the model to be trained based on a binary (b/w) image.